vygr/ChrysaLisp/STATUS.md

 VP VM register symbols renamed to :r0 to :r14 and :rsp keywords.

+Assembler and Translator stages separated out into their own libs.

+Join us at #ChrysaLisp-OS:matrix.org

 ------

 New `(mat4x4-invert)` function and Scene graph class updated to use this to